cncf/wg-serverless/workflow/spec/spec.md

     "type": "object",
     "description": "Defines what events to act upon and actions to be performed", "properties": {
-        "eventRef": {
+        "eventRefs": {
-          "type" : "string",
+          "type" : "array",
-          "description": "References an unique name in the defined workflow events" },
+          "description": "References one or more unique name in the defined workflow events" },
         "actionMode": {
             "type" : "string",